This and That and That

 “Yeah, why not.”

-The woman said, “I love to make sandwiches with their croissants.
+The woman said, “I love to make my chicken sandwiches with their croissants.
 There’s just a little bit of sweetness that really, really complements the slight saltiness of the chicken salad.”

 “Right,” said Evan, “I know what you mean.
 I always wonder if I should get that huge bag, though.
 That’s a lot of croissants.”